jtom38/jtom38.github.io/content/posts/2023/05/28/webhosting.md

 I am always looking for the next free thing when it comes to my projects.
 This has resulted in me hosting things internally only or not at all.
 I got my domain so I can start to detach more from the big sites and do things on my own a bit.
 But now, I had to figure out how to build a site.

-Building the site was not as hard,  [hugo]() did make this site much easier to build.
+Building the site was not as hard,  [hugo](https://gohugo.io/) did make this site much easier to build.
 I am not looking for anything complex and with a bunch of javascript overhead so a static website generator was perfect!
 At first, I was able to get something online at least locally and it looked good.
 So it was time to deploy it.

 ## Github

-I start with attempting to deploy on [github.io]().
+I start with attempting to deploy on [github.io](https://pages.github.com/?(null)).
 This comes packed in with the repository and all I needed to do was make a couple of changes to deploy the site.
 Got that setup and then the site was available at jtom38.github.io.
 Well, that's nice and all but I wanted to get it to route to my domain.
 This is when things started to fall apart.

 Based on the documentation this process should be nothing more than adding a record into my DNS and then setting up the CNAME record.
 Well, it worked somewhat.
 One page would work but none of the subpages would load correctly.
 I would then put the project down for a while as time was limited.

 I started to work on a custom hugo theme [cookbook](https://github.com/jtom38/hugo-cookbook) for my new family cookbook.
 I did learn more about the inner workings of Hugo and that was great!
-I did get that site running just on [github.io]() but never made it back to my site (this one).
+I did get that site running just on [github.io](https://pages.github.com/?(null)) but never made it back to my site (this one).

 ## Digital Ocean